 Pour boiled water into the French press making sure all the coffee grounds are saturated.
 Leave at least ½ to ¾ of an inch of room between the carafe’s rim and top of the grounds/water to give it room to swell.

 7. You gotta let it bloom

-Leave the top off the coffee pot and let grounds soak for 4 minutes to allow the coffee to bloom.
+How long should you steep coffee in a French press?
+Let the coffee grounds soak for 4 minutes to allow the coffee to bloom -- and leave the top off the carafe as it blooms.
 You'll notice the grounds swell and expand -- CO2 is being released which means more of the coffee flavor gets extracted into the water.
 If you don't let it bloom, you'll miss out on all that flavor.

 8. Put down that spoon

 Resist the temptation to stir as this will increase the extraction rate which results in bitter coffee.
 Once 4 minutes is up, replace the lid and gently push down on the plunger.

 Wait a few seconds to let any fine particles settle down to the bottom before pouring into warmed mugs.